-Yesterday while working my second job at MAC I met one of the prettiest girls ever, and our interaction and conversation was one that mirrored an experience I had 11 years prior.
+Yesterday while working my second job at MAC I met one of the prettiest girls ever, and our interaction and conversation were one that mirrored an experience I had 11 years prior.
 But this time I played the role of the mother hen MUA and she the role of a teenaged Kori.
 Like always, when someone approaches, I extend a greeting, swoop in to assess their need, and suggest a product/service.
 This time was a little different, as soon I was approached Mo and her friend I literally felt like I was talking to my 17 year old self.
 First off, Mo was SUPER cute and wayyy more pulled together than I ever dreamt of being at her age, but seemed a little timid.
 After our initial chit chat, I complimented Mo on her great skin, and she immediately shot me down giving me a million reasons why she was at the counter, what she wanted to change, and sadly why she wasn’t beautiful.
 My heart dropped.
 Yes she was cute, but Mo also had other qualities that I witnessed during our brief interaction that made her unique.
 Once we got to talking, she was extremely bubbly and talkative, sugary sweet, sensitive, and on and on.
 I could have died because it was so obvious to me that this girl, just like the rest of us was soooooo special and didn’t see it for herself.
 After a stern but loving talk about inner beauty, and a few tissues later, I felt like I helped to remind Mo and myself of a few lessons that my fairy makeup MUA taught me that day I went shopping for concealer…

 Here are a few points that I shared with Mo yesterday that I’ve found to be true about the world of beauty and makeup…